02deno/ExamScheduling/docs/general.md

 * The url argument must specify an absolute <a href="#{@link}">{@link URL}</a>.
 The name
 * argument is a specifier that is relative to the url argument.
 * <p>
-* This method always returns immediately, whether or not the
+* This method always returns immediately, whether the
 * image exists.
 When this applet attempts to draw the image on
 * the screen, the data will be loaded.
 The graphics primitives
 * that draw the image will incrementally paint on the screen.